-At the start of the year, many childcare businesses were thriving right alongside the economy.
+At the start of the year, the childcare industry was thriving right alongside the economy.
 But as the year progressed, changes to everyday business practices in the fight to curb the coronavirus caused the economy to suffer and childcare businesses were no exception.
+It requires these businesses get creative about how to increase enrollment in daycare.

 Education is an industry that is seeing the far-reaching effects of government-mandated closures.
-And now as things begin to open back up, there is a rush for preschools, daycares and childcare centers to all fill their enrollment once again.
+And now as things open back up, there is a rush for preschools, daycares and childcare centers to work toward increasing enrollment.

 But some companies laid off or furloughed staff, leading to unemployed parents who are staying home with their children.
 Others turned in-office positions into permanently remote positions, changing parents’ needs for childcare as well.
 Another impact on the marketplace is the limitations some states have on child-to-teacher ratios.

 And now, in some areas, the supply is greater than the demand.
-This challenge means it’s more important than ever for childcare centers to showcase what makes them unique and highlight their communication skills to instill confidence in parents that sending their child to their center is a good idea.
+This challenge means it’s more important than ever for the childcare business owner to showcase what makes them unique and highlight their communication skills to instill confidence in parents that sending their child to their center is a good idea.

 Parent communication is more important than ever